wrkzcoin/wrkzcoin/README.md

 ### How To Compile
 #### Linux
-On Linux or Mac on a non standard architecture, and can't get GNU Readline installed?

-You can disable it with `cmake .. -DENABLE_READLINE=FALSE`
 ##### Prerequisites

 - You will need the following packages: boost (1.55 or higher), rocksdb, cmake, git, gcc (4.9 or higher), g++ (4.9 or higher), make, and python.
 Most of these should already be installed on your system.
-- For example on Ubuntu: `sudo apt-get install -y build-essential python-dev gcc g++ git cmake libboost-all-dev libreadline-dev`
+- For example on Ubuntu: `sudo apt-get install -y build-essential python-dev gcc g++ git cmake libboost-all-dev`

 ##### Building